SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/basics/calendars.md

 The *Calendars* section of the *Workspace* stores default and user-defined calendars used for detecting and estimating calendar effects.
 Each workspace contains the default calendar.
-The user can add new calendars to this section by creating them directly in JDemetra/= or by importing them from the external file.
+The user can add new calendars to this section by creating them directly in JDemetra+ or by importing them from the external file.
 The picture below presents the example of the workspace that contains two user defined calendars.